-While excessive fatty food intake can elevate cholesterol and triglyceride levels, not all fats are unhealthy.
+While eating too much fatty food can elevate cholesterol and triglyceride levels, not all fats are unhealthy.
 Omega-3 fatty acids may have significant benefits in lowering the risk of heart disease, the nation's top killer.
 They may also protect against depression, dementia, cancer, and arthritis.
 Omega-3 fatty acids are found in higher amounts in salmon, walnuts, and spinach.
+Find out how omega-3s fight disease and which foods have them in the following slides.

-Prescription doses of omega-3s are used to protect the heart after heart attack.
+Prescription doses of omega-3s are used to protect the heart after a heart attack.
 Studies have shown fewer heart attacks and fewer heart disease deaths among survivors who boosted their levels of omega-3s.
+It may also protect cognitive abilities in people with heart disease.
 The American Heart Association recommends 1 gram a day of EPA plus DHA for people with heart disease.
 Eating fish is best, but your doctor might recommend a fish oil capsule.

-Omega-3s seem to reduce the risk of life-threatening arrhythmias or abnormal heart rhythms.
-Common sources of omega-3s are fish, walnuts, broccoli, and edamame, green soybeans steamed and served in the pod.
+Omega-3s seem to reduce the risk of abnormal heart rhythms (arrhythmias) that can be life-threatening.
+Common sources of omega-3s include fish, walnuts, broccoli, and green soybeans steamed and served in the pod (edamame).

 Omega-3s can lower your triglycerides, a blood fat that's linked to heart disease.
 Talk with your doctor before taking omega-3 supplements, because some types can make your "bad" cholesterol worse.
 You can also bring down triglyceride levels with exercise, by drinking less alcohol, and cutting back on sweets and refined carbohydrates.